MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/multi-room-sync.md

 - *EmbeddedAudioControllable*: For controlling Unity AudioSources with hard-coded/embedded audio clips

-- *EmbededVideoControllable:* For controlling hard-coded video
+- *EmbeddedVideoControllable:* For controlling hard-coded video

 - *ObjectControllable*: For marking GameObjects that can be enabled/disabled via the control panels